MicroEJ/ExampleJava-MWT/com.microej.example.mwt.immutablestylesheet/README.md

 # Overview

 This example shows how to create and use an immutable stylesheet.
 The immutable stylesheet resolves the style for a widget with the same algorithm as the cascading stylesheet.
 The difference is that the immutable stylesheet is described in an immutable file instead of a Java code.

 # Usage

-The main class is [Main.java](/src/main/java/com/microej/example/mwt/immutablestylesheet/Main.java).
+The main class is [Main.java](src/main/java/com/microej/example/mwt/immutablestylesheet/Main.java).

 # Requirements

 This library requires the following Foundation Libraries:

-    @FOUNDATION_LIBRARIES_LIST@
+    EDC-1.3, BON-1.4, MICROUI-3.0, DRAWING-1.0

 # Dependencies

 _All dependencies are retrieved transitively by MicroEJ Module Manager_.

 # Source